 How to store

-- 1/2 cup cream or any dairy alternative
+- ½ cup half and half or substitute whole milk or any dairy alternative

 - 5 cups water